mp-czhang/mp-czhang.github.io/_pages/about.md

 ## Me in Academia 🎓

 I am a Medical Physics Resident (PGY-2) undergoing clinical training at Robert Wood Johnson University Hospital and Rutgers Cancer Institute of New Jersey.
-<span class="highlight">I am currently open to the job market 2024-2025 for a faculty position.</span>
+> **I am currently open to the job market 2024-2025 for a faculty position.**

 ### During my PhD 🎓
 I received extensive training in AI-based x-ray CT reconstruction, the interior problem, and quantitative image quality assessment.
-I have published five first-authored, peer-reviewed journal papers.
-Additionally, I have significant experience in x-ray imaging classification, perfusion imaging, and accelerated MRI.
+Among them, I have published five first-authored, peer-reviewed journal papers.
+Additionally, I have significant experience in x-ray imaging classification, perfusion imaging, and accelerated MRI, which were presented as first-author conference papers or published as co-authors papers.

 ### My Residency 🏥
 My residency has fostered my interest in radiomics-guided prostate cancer focal and salvage boost radiation therapy.
 While undergoing intensive clinical training, I have also engaged in various clinical projects, including developing institutional VMAT-TBI procedures, utilizing beam-specific dosimetric leaf gap to enhance beam fluence calculation accuracy, and implementing surface-guided imaging for a tattoo-less right breast protocol.
 These projects have greatly benefited from my ESAPI skills.